Gasconade Bridge train disaster: Response

 Seriously wounded survivors and deceased were transported from New Haven to Washington by ferryboat and reached St. Louis by train the next day.
 Other injured passengers remained at Hermann and Washington.
 The railroad suspended service west of Washington until bridges could be repaired or replaced.
 The city of St. Louis was shut down to accommodate the funerals.
 In St. Louis, 12 of the dead are buried at Bellefontaine Cemetery, 6 are buried in Calvary Cemetery (including Henry Chouteau) and several are buried in the old Wesleyan Cemetery.

 Some believe the Pacific Railroad had engaged in shoddy construction.
 The railroad hoped the excursion would convince the state legislature to authorize additional funds.
-The Pacific Railroad was privately funded, but financing required the state to guarantee the railroad’s bonds.
+The Pacific Railroad was privately funded, but financing required the state to guarantee the railroad's bonds.

 In addition to the Boeuf Creek bridge, bridges over the Moreau River and Loose Creek (between Gasconade and Jefferson City) failed during the storm.
 Claims of shoddy construction became more credible.
 The railroad noted that of the 60 bridges between St. Louis and Jefferson City, 50 were complete.
 Those failing were among those not yet finished.

 Newspapers reported additional concerns.
 Some victims were robbed of their valuables at the wreck site.
 Residents of Hermann were accused of denying aid to the survivors and the injured.
 Those who remained at the wreck overnight were refused aid in Hermann the next morning.
 Some were charged excessive prices for supplies.
 The Leimer Hotel in Hermann was used as a temporary hospital to treat the wounded.
-The Irish at Miller’s Landing (renamed New Haven, MO in 1856) were complimented for their hospitality.
+The Irish at Miller's Landing (renamed New Haven, MO in 1856) were complimented for their hospitality.
 Scavengers arrived at the wreck site the next day and carried off anything of value.
 Surviving cars from the wreck and the locomotive and tender were brought to Jefferson City by ferry boat.

 A Pacific Railroad train did eventually reach Jefferson City four months later, but St. Louis's plan to be the starting point of the transcontinental railroad was unsuccessful.
 In 1869, the First transcontinental railroad was completed at Promontory Summit, Utah, originally stretching from Sacramento to Omaha.
 The Pacific Railroad was renamed Missouri Pacific in 1867 and later became a part of Union Pacific in 1982.

 In 1861, the Gasconade River Bridge was one of those burned in Missouri's conflict with secessionists in the early days of the Civil War.
 Gov. Claiborne Jackson and General Sterling Price ordered railroad bridges burned as they fled the June 11, Planter's House Hotel meeting in St. Louis with General Nathaniel Lyon.
 They intended to delay pursuit by General Lyon, but he followed by steamboat.
 The Osage River Bridge was also burned.
-The end result was the Battle of Boonville.
+The result was the Battle of Boonville.